chia-a/covRew/README.md

 *US Adult Census* and *Diabetes US* are the available datasets and the proposed pipeline refer to them.
 Obviously you can add your dataset in the data folder and specify your pipeline.

+## Instructions for running the demo
+- Dowload the project folder
+- Run `ng serve` for a dev server.
+For more details on how to run an Angular Project see https://angular.io/guide/setup-local
+- Run `the server.py` file located in DEMO folder
+- Navigate to `http://localhost:4200/` for seeing the application

 ## References